 For Information or Assistance

 BAS can be reached 24 hours/day at (734) 763-4013, and the Facilities Service Center is available to take comfort and maintenance requests at 647-2059, also 24 hours/day.

 A division of the Utilities and Plant Engineering organization, Energy Management strives to fulfill the University's commitment to minimizing energy consumption and containing energy expenditures.
 The Energy Management Section concentrates its efforts to promote energy conservation and energy efficient building operations in over 100 general fund buildings on the Ann Arbor campus.

-Questions or comments about this document can be directed to Tim Kennedy.
+Questions or comments about this document can be directed to Tim Kennedy (get address).